Introduction

 Monitor Behavior

-Watch for changes in your child’s behavior that may suggest they’re trying to process the information.
+Watch for changes in your child’s behaviour that may suggest they’re trying to process the information.
 Changing sleeping or eating patterns, withdrawal from hobbies, or irritability can indicate distress.
-Address these or other troubling behaviors carefully and consider seeking help from a child psychologist or counselor.
-You can help your child cope healthily and get support by monitoring their behavior.
+Address these or other troubling behaviours carefully and consider seeking help from a child psychologist or ounselor.
+You can help your child cope healthily and get support by monitoring their behaviour.

 Conclusion